 Seth Godin Best-Selling Author

 Marketing Guru Seth Godin shares his take on the world incorporating marketing, innovation and what's next. (the connection economy, soft networks and the rest).
 A best-selling author 17 times over, Godin once again set the book publishing on its ear by launching a series of four books via Kickstarter.

 The campaign reached its goal after three hours and ended up becoming the most successful book project ever done this way.
 His latest, The Icarus Deception, argues that we've been brainwashed by industrial propaganda, and pushes us to stand out, not to fit in.

 Leading with Creative Confidence

-Tom Kelly Partner, IDEO, Author, The Confident Creative
+Tom Kelley IDEO Partner, Best-Selling Author, Creative Confidence

 Creativity has become a key success factor for companies of all kinds, and Tom Kelley will show how creative methodologies like design thinking can contribute to innovation and growth.
 Drawing on research from his New York Times bestseller, Creative Confidence, and using real-life examples for illustration.

 Tom discusses: Blending technology with humanity at the front end of innovation, so that design and innovation resources focus on areas of human need; Using experimentation to reduce the cost of failure and gain valuable learnings before the launch of a new idea; and Leveraging the power of storytelling to communicate your message and accelerate the adoption of innovations.

 Salim Ismail Partner, IDEO, Author, The Confident Creative